eBay/jsonpipe/README.md

         "headers": { // Object.
 An object of additional header key/value pairs to send along with request "X-Requested-With": "XMLHttpRequest"
         },
-        "data": "" // String.
-A serialized string to be sent in a POST/PUT request });
+        "data": "", // String.
+A serialized string to be sent in a POST/PUT request, "withCredentials": true // Boolean.
+Send cookies when making cross-origin requests; default is true });
 ```